frymatic/frymatic.github.io/Fundamentals_of_Programming_in_Python.md

 #* What goals did you set for yourself?
 How well did you accomplish them?
 Learn beyond the class wherever possible.
 I feel like I incorporate at least one thing outside the curriculum in each project reasonably well.

-#* Why did you select this piece of work?

-#* What was particularly important to you during the process of creating this work?

-#* How does this relate to what you have learned before?

-#* Which piece would you most like to improve?
-Why?

 #* What is the one thing you would like someone to notice about your portfolio?
 Why?
 My commenting.
 I believe I write comments that are not only descriptive, but also somewhat entertaining, which I think is likely to be a welcome change of pace in the working world.
 It's one thing to be good, it's another thing to be a good team mate.